-- (1) An employee may receive a direct transfer of annual leave from employees within their employing agency, or through the central leave bank, subject to the following conditions: - (a) The receiving employee must have successfully completed the initial probationary period. - (b) The receiving employee must have exhausted all leave credits. - (c) The receiving employee's absence must have been approved. - (2) An employee may receive a combined maximum donation of 240 hours per calendar year. - (3) Donations of annual leave (either by direct transfer or to the central leave bank) are irrevocable and are limited to a combined maximum of 40 hours in a calendar year.
-Donations must be in whole hour increments.
+- (1) An employee may receive a direct transfer of annual leave from employees in the same agency or through the central leave bank administered by DTMB Financial Services, if the receiving employee has (a) successfully completed the initial probationary period, (b) exhausted all leave credits, and (c) had the absence approved. - (2) An employee may receive a combined maximum donation of 240 hours per calendar year. - (3) Donations of annual leave by direct transfer or to the central leave bank are irrevocable and limited to a combined maximum of 40 hours per calendar year.
+Donations must be in increments of one hour. - (4) Donation to and receipt from direct leave transfer or the central leave bank require the appointing authority's approval on an OSE form. - (5) Unused donated annual leave is forwarded to the central leave bank.